HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-03-05-Rank-Decomposition/index.md

 Value Decomposition.

-Of the three studied methods QR (with column pivoting) and SVD give practical ways to calculate a rank decomposition in the Python/numpy ecosystem.
-The performance of the QR method is better by a factor of two, than SVD variant.
-The latter has the advantage, of yielding a more powerful decomposition, and has usability advantages since the vanilla scipy/SVD can be used, without configuration or post-processing steps.
+Of the three studied methods QR (with column pivoting) and SVD give practical ways to calculate a rank decomposition in the Python/NumPy ecosystem.
+The performance of the QR method is better by a factor of two, compared to the SVD variant.
+The latter has the advantage of yielding a more powerful decomposition, and more convenience since the vanilla SciPy/SVD can be used, without configuration or post-processing steps.

 From the theoretical perspective, LU factorization with total pivoting would be better fit, since it is much faster simple and should be well suited for practical applications.
-However, since the numpy/LAPACK does not come with a suitable LU implementation we don't have a competitive implementation at hand.
+However, since the NumPy/LAPACK does not come with a suitable LU implementation we don't have a competitive implementation at hand.

 ## Literature